How to Redesign a Website in 9 Steps

-One of the most important aspects of learning how to redesign a website is discovering what your users are doing and what they aren’t doing that you want to be doing.
+One of the most important aspects of learning how to redesign a website is discovering what your users are currently doing.
+Just as crucially, you also have to know what they aren’t doing that you want them to be.

 You must fully understand every action and emotion your users feel at each stage of their journey to ensure it’s as comfortable and seamless as possible.

 You achieve that by understanding what they’re looking for at each point, pre-empting any questions they might have, and optimizing where they’ll look for the answer during the buying process.

 Your goal is to pre-load the journey for them.
 And you can do that by:

 - Asking previous users questions about their experience